 - Dr Thibault Kuntzer (2018-2019; now a data scientist at Identitas)

 - Dr Baptiste Lavie (2014-2019; now a postdoctoral researcher with Prof. Francesco Pepe)

-Within the Department of Astronomy, the group strongly interacts with Christophe Lovis' and Emeline Bolmont's groups to cover all aspects of exoplanetary atmosphere characterisation, from instrumentation to theory through observations.
+Within the Department of Astronomy, the group strongly interacts with Profs.
+Vincent Bourrier's, Christophe Lovis', Emeline Bolmont's and Monika Lendl's groups to cover all aspects of exoplanetary atmosphere characterisation, from instrumentation to theory through observations.